Year by Year: Early Intervention, Early Screening and Special Education Evaluation

 Your child may qualify for an

-special education services.
+with free special education services.
 This could include instruction tailored to your child’s unique needs.
 Another option is a

-accommodations, like technology or extra time, to help your child work around barriers to learning.
+with accommodations, like technology or extra time, to help your child work around barriers to learning.